karldoenitz/HiJoke/README.md

 compile the projection: run the command "./start.sh compile"
 run the projection: run the command "./start.sh run"

+## the iOS client
+this projection is a web server, this projection is an iOS client.
+<a href="https://github.com/karldoenitz/HiJokeIOSClient">iOS client</a>

 ## documentation
 uri            | method |                         params                     | response |            summary             |
 ---------------|--------|----------------------------------------------------|----------|--------------------------------|